Graduate Certificate in Reading Certificate (Added Authorization)

 Program Learning Outcomes

-- Show knowledge about theories and research related to effective reading and language arts instruction.
+- Examine the theories and research related to effective reading and language arts instruction.

-- MAT 647A Lang Arts Assess and Instruc I
+- ARL 647A Lang Arts Assess and Instruc I

-- MAT 647B Fld St: Lag Art Assess & In II
+- ARL 647B Fld St: Lag Art Assess & In II